alicelovescake/redwood-next-example-app/README.md

-# Redwood Next Example App
+# Redwood/Next Example App

 ## Welcome to Hogwarts School of Witchcraft and Wizardry! 🧙‍♂️

 This example app is a school registration system using [Redwood Web](https://redwoodjs.com/docs/tutorial/chapter1/file-structure#the-web-directory) for admin interface, [Redwood Api](https://redwoodjs.com/docs/tutorial/chapter1/file-structure#the-api-directory) for all backend code, and [Next.js](https://nextjs.org/) for user interface.

-The composability and flexibility of Redwood allows to to integrate with custom sides like Next.js to take advantage of SSR, ISR, and much more.
+The composability and flexibility of Redwood allows you to integrate with custom sides like Next.js and take advantage of SSR, ISR, and much more.

+View the deployed [Redwood App](redwood-next-example-app-next.vercel.app) and [Next.js App](https://redwood-next-example-app-next.vercel.app/)

 ### Example App File Structure